deadbits/vigil-llm/README.md

 ## Overview 🏕️
 ⚡ Security scanner for LLM prompts ⚡

-`Vigil` is a Python library and REST API for assessing Large Language Model (LLM) prompts against a set of scanners to detect prompt injections, jailbreaks, and other potentially risky inputs.
+`Vigil` is a Python library and REST API for assessing Large Language Model prompts and responses against a set of scanners to detect prompt injections, jailbreaks, and other potential threats.
 This repository also provides the detection signatures and datasets needed to get started with self-hosting.

 This application is currently in an **alpha** state and should be considered experimental.
 Work is ongoing to expand detection mechanisms and features.